 By sacrificing a few hundred animals that die in the process of getting my potatoes on the table, I am saving the lives of a few thousand animals that would be brutally slaughtered.

-But it doesn’t matter how hard you try to convince yourself that you are above everyone else and that you don’t believe you are doing anything wrong by eating a steak, you cannot deny your humanity and your morals the second someone slaps your partner in the face.
+It doesn’t matter how hard you try to convince yourself that you are above everyone else and that you don’t think you are doing anything wrong by eating a steak, you cannot deny your humanity and your morals the second someone slaps your partner in the face.
 At that moment, everyone has basic morals and everyone knows right from wrong.

 To quote my favourite animal rights advocate, Colleen Patrick-Goudreau: